anduril/lattice-sdk-java/README.md

 ⚠️ **Versioning**

-Please check the [Maven Central repository](https://mvnrepository.com/artifact/com.anduril/anduril-sdk-java) for the latest version of the Lattice-SDK.
+Please check the [Central repository](https://central.sonatype.com/artifact/com.anduril/lattice-sdk) for the latest version of the Lattice-SDK.
 The code samples below reference a stale version the SDK.

 ### Gradle users